PHOTOS FROM THE COLLESTION OF

 The 1974 season wraps up with a win on 12-15-74.

 Mike ended up second in the SFRA standings in his rookie year.

 Left to right: standing Arnold Fields, Warner Graham (3'rd place) Mike Franklin Sr. (2'nd place)

-Front row: Clyde Hart, owner of the 8-ball, Oren Fields (1'st place)
+Front row: Claude Hart, owner of the 8-ball, Oren Fields (1'st place)

 After the track closed down, Mike raced this TQ where ever there he could.
 On this day in 1976 or 1977, the family was at the dirt track in Clewiston.

 The red TQ in the background was the 77 driven by Fred Borgardt.

 The Franklin family team was all over it in the 90's.
 Mike Jr. was the driver of their late model that found much success in traveling series and big races across the region.

 In the early 2000's, Mike did a stint in the Pro 4 modified series too.